mamopublic/idempotency1/README.md

-# Idempotency 1: Generative Stability Experiment

-> **Status**: Active Research Phase
-> **Focus**: Information Theory, Generative Stability, Attractor Dynamics
+# Generative Stability: Attractor Dynamics in LMMs

+> **Research Framework**: Investigating the fixed-point stability and information entropy of Large Multimodal Models (LMMs) through Iterated Function Systems (IFS).

 ## Abstract

-Idempotency 1 is an experimental framework designed to investigate the **stability of information** in iterative generative loops.
-By cycling semantic concepts through multiple modalities—**Text Description $\to$ Code Structure $\to$ Visual Rendering $\to$ Text Description**—we aim to quantify information loss, semantic drift, and the emergence of stable "attractor" states in Large Multimodal Models (LMMs).
+This project provides a rigorous experimental framework to quantify the **semantic stability** of multimodal generative loops.
+By routing information through a cycle of **Natural Language $\to$ Formal Code $\to$ Visual Manifestation $\to$ Natural Language**, we treat the AI model as a transformer in a high-dimensional semantic space.

-This project treats the generative loop as a **dynamical system**, asking whether rigorous architectural diagrams converge to a stable fixed point (idempotency) or diverge into chaos (semantic collapse) when subjected to repeated lossy compression/decompression by AI models.
+Our core research objective is to determine if concepts in latent space possess **stable attractors** (points of idempotency) or if they exhibit **divergent drift** (semantic collapse) when subjected to repeated lossy cross-modal translation.

-## Key Research Questions
+## Research Dimensions

-1.  **Attractor Dynamics**: Do initial prompts converge to specific, stable architectural patterns ("basins of attraction"), regardless of minor phrasing variations?
-2.  **Semantic Drift**: How does the creativity temperature of the Vision-Language Model affect the rate of information decay?
-3.  **Self-Correction**: Can a feedback loop with strict syntax constraints (Mermaid.js) act as a forcing function to stabilize "hallucinated" details?
+1.  **Attractor Dynamics**: Mapping the "basins of attraction" in embedding space.
+Does a "Cloud Architecture" prompt always collapse to the same canonical diagram?
+2.  **Semantic Entropy**: Using k-means clustering and Shannon entropy on SigLIP embeddings to measure the "crystallization" vs. "diffusion" of information over iterations.
+3.  **Cross-Modal Information Bottlenecks**: Quantifying information loss at the Vision $\to$ Text transition as a function of model temperature and prompt complexity.

 ## Getting Started